retainful/woocommerce/readme.txt

 [Upgrade to Premium](https://app.retainful.com?utm_source=wp_directory&utm_medium=description&utm_campaign=marketplace&utm_content=upgrade) and get more awesome features to recover your abandoned carts.

+Retainful comes with **three premium add-ons** and **premium email templates** to recover the sales effectively.

-=== Premium Features: ===
+=== Premium Features (Add-ons): ===

-**Email Collector**
+**Email Collection Popup**

-Collect the email address before the customer adds an item to cart.
-This enables you to follow-up the customer even if he abandons the cart.
+[Collect the email address] (https://www.retainful.com/docs/woocommerce/collect-email-address-before-adding-to-cart-in-woocommerce?utm_source=wp_directory&utm_medium=description&utm_campaign=marketplace&utm_content=doc_link) before the customer adds an item to cart.
-If an existing customer logs in, automatically associate their cart with their email.

-**Add to cart popup for Email Collection**

 Trigger a popup when the customer clicks add to cart and get their email address.
 The popup is fully customisable.
 Change the colour, background, text and the labels.

-**Incentivize with a coupon code**
+This enables you to follow-up the customer even if he abandons the cart.
+If an existing customer logs in, automatically associate their cart with their email.

+**Countdown Timer with Automatic Coupon Application**

+Add an urgency to complete the checkout by showing a [countdown timer with an offer](https://www.retainful.com/docs/woocommerce/coupon-timer?utm_source=wp_directory&utm_medium=description&utm_campaign=marketplace&utm_content=doc_link).
+Let it apply a coupon automatically and set a countdown timer for the coupon.
+The feature implements the two proven psychological motivators - Urgency and FOMO (Fear of Missing Out).
+Once the timer ends, the coupon is removed.
+So the customer will purchase because he does not want to miss the offer.

+**Coupon for Email Collection**

 Not every visitor will be ready to input their email address at the time of adding an item to cart.
 Instead of plainly asking for the email, you can say "get a 10% discount code in your email.
 Please enter your email".
 This will encourage the customer to enter their email ID to get the coupon code.
 Retainful allows you to collect the Email ID and send an email with the coupon code.